softcover/softcover_book/chapters/getting_started.md

 [^ipad_address]: You can find the iPad's local network address by examining the results of `ifconfig`; in my experience the relevant address usually begins with 192 (when on the local wireless network) or 172 (when attached directly to a computer), so you can probably extract the right local address using the command `ifconfig | egrep '(172|192)'`.
 Then add a colon and the port number (4000 by default).
 On my system, the correct address for the iPad is typically 172.20.10.3:4000.

 [^homebrew]: Some Mac users will be tempted to use the otherwise excellent [Homebrew](http://brew.sh), but in the case of the Softcover dependencies I urge them to resist this temptation.

+[^kindlegen_proprietary]: The only part of the toolchain is the KindleGen program for building books in MOBI format, but authors can optionally use the open-source Calibre program as a replacement.

+[^kindlegen_terms]: The MOBI files produced by KindleGen are generally slightly higher-quality than MOBI files made by Calibre, and unlike Calibre-generated files they can be sent to Kindle via email or using the convenient [Send to Kindle](http://www.amazon.com/gp/sendtokindle) program.
+On the other hand, whereas authors are free to do anything they like with Calibre-generated MOBI files, selling KindleGen-generated MOBI files anywhere other than Amazon.com violates the [KindleGen terms of use](http://www.amazon.com/gp/feature.html?docId=1000599251).
+To my knowledge, Amazon has never enforced this provision, but authors should be aware of the risk.